UsuriousCactus8/ComputeStats/README.txt

 =============== HOW TO BUILD AND RUN THE CODE: ===============

-- You need to have Java installed.
+- You need to have Java version 8+ installed.
 - It can be run via an IDE or through CLI using javac.
-	- If IDE just opened the project folder/java file in your preferred IDE.
+	- If using IDE open the project folder/java file in your preferred IDE.
 You'll need to edit the run configuration to include CLI arguments.
 	- for CLI, open your command prompt and navigate to the project folder directory, then type:

 		javac ComputeStats.java

-	Then allow it to compile, follow up with:
+	This will compile ComputeStats, follow up with:

 		java ComputeStats textfile.txt